MakieOrg/Makie.jl/docs/documentation/backends/wglmakie.md

 # Pluto/IJulia

 Note that the normal interactivity from Makie is preserved with WGLMakie in e.g. Pluto, as long as the Julia session is running.
 Which brings us to setting up Pluto/IJulia sessions!
-How to use Page was already explained in the [#Page]() paragraph.
-Note, that if you're accessing the notebook from another PC, you must set:
+Locally, WGLMakie should just work out of the box for Pluto/IJulia, but if you're accessing the notebook from another PC, you must set something like:

 ```julia
 begin